History of Leicester City F.C.: Downfall and fightback (2000–2004)

 Martin O'Neill was replaced by the former England under-21 national team coach Peter Taylor.
 For most of 2000–01, Leicester looked set to qualify for European competition, even topping the Premiership table for two weeks in October.
-However, they were then knocked out of the FA Cup quarter finals by Division Two side Wycombe, followed by nine defeats from their final ten Premiership fixtures which saw them slip to 13th in the table.
+However, they were then knocked out of the FA Cup quarter-finals by Division Two side Wycombe Wanderers, followed by nine defeats from their final ten Premiership fixtures which saw them slip to 13th in the table.
 A poor start to 2001–02 (a 5–0 defeat at home to newly promoted Bolton Wanderers) saw Taylor sacked after two months and replaced by David Bassett, who was unable to stop Leicester's season from going from bad to worse.
 In his 15 months at the club, Peter Taylor spent £23 million on transfer fees alone, by far the most of any Leicester manager at the time.
 Particularly notorious was the club record fee of £5 million for Ade Akinbiyi, who scored 11 goals in 58 league appearances, and Dennis Wise, £1.6 million for a 34-year-old who was later sacked for assaulting a teammate.
 Some also blame former chairman John Elsom for his poor handling of the club's finances.
 Just before relegation was confirmed, Bassett resigned to become director of football, to make way for his assistant Micky Adams, who had quit the manager's job at Brighton & Hove Albion six months earlier to become Bassett's assistant.
 Leicester's last game of the 2001–02 season was also their last at Filbert Street, beating Tottenham 2–1 to secure only their fifth Premiership win of the season.